jianlin-cheng/InterpretContactMap/README.md

 Contribute
 ---------------------
-DeepGRN has been developed and used by the Bioinformatics, Data Mining and Machine Learning Laboratory (BDM) .
+This work has been developed and used by the Bioinformatics, Data Mining and Machine Learning Laboratory (BDM) .
 Help from every community member is very valuable to make the tool better for everyone.
 Checkout the [Lab Page](http://calla.rnet.missouri.edu/cheng/).